sparkspay/SparksMasternodeInstall/README.md

 ***

 ***Step 11***
-* You will now see all of the relavant information for your server.
+* You will now see all of the relevant information for your server.
 * Keep this terminal open as we will need the info for the wallet setup.
 ![Example-installing](https://i.imgur.com/P0PLUeq.png)
 ***

-## Section D: Preparing the Local wallet
+## Section B: Preparing the Local wallet

 ***Step 1***
 * Download and install the Sparks wallet [here](https://github.com/sparkspay/sparks/releases)
 ***

 ***Step 2***
-* Send EXACLY 1,000 SPK to a receive address within your wallet.
+* Send EXACTLY 1,000 SPK to a receive address within your wallet.
 ***

 ***Step 3***